Quran: Exoteric and Esoteric interpretations (ta'wil)

-Levels of meaning

-Unlike the Salafis and Zahiri, Shias and Sufis as well as some other Muslim philosophers believe the meaning of the Quran is not restricted to the literal aspect.
-For them, it is an essential idea that the Quran also has inward aspects.
+Shias and Sunnis as well as some Muslim philosophers believe the meaning of the Quran is not restricted to the literal aspect.
+In contrast, Quranic literalism, followed by Salafis and Zahiris, is the belief that the Quran should only be taken at its apparent meaning.
 Henry Corbin narrates a hadith that goes back to Muhammad:

 The Quran possesses an external appearance and a hidden depth, an exoteric meaning and an esoteric meaning.
-This esoteric meaning in turn conceals an esoteric meaning (this depth possesses a depth, after the image of the celestial Spheres, which are enclosed within each other).
-So it goes on for seven esoteric meanings (seven depths of hidden depth).
+This esoteric meaning in turn conceals an esoteric meaning.
+So it goes on for seven esoteric meanings.

-According to this view, it has also become evident that the inner meaning of the Quran does not eradicate or invalidate its outward meaning.
+According to esoteric interpreters, the inner meaning of the Quran does not eradicate or invalidate its outward meaning.
 Rather, it is like the soul, which gives life to the body.
-Corbin considers the Quran to play a part in Islamic philosophy, because gnosiology itself goes hand in hand with prophetology.
+Corbin considers the Quran to play a part in Islamic philosophy, because Gnosiology itself goes hand in hand with prophetology.